shenjiyuan123/Adaptive_Recovery/README.md

 ## Acknowledge
 This research is supported by the National Research Foundation, Singapore under its Strategic Capability Research Centres Funding Initiative.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore.

+Also, thanks to the repo of [PFLib](https://github.com/TsingZ0/PFLlib), which provides the wonderful foundation of FL framework.